Guidelines to Park Rules and Regulations

 General

-Possession or consumption of alcoholic beverages is prohibited, except in designated areas.
+Possession or consumption of alcoholic beverages is generally prohibited, except in designated areas or by permit.

 Visitors shall not be or become intoxicated while within any state park or recreation area.